Australian virus death toll climbs to 116

-Australia’s coronavirus death toll has risen to 116 and Victoria has experienced yet another record-breaking day of new infections.
+Australia’s chief medical officer is confident Melbourne’s second lockdown will stop a growing coronavirus outbreak, despite another record-breaking day of new infections.

-Victoria recorded 428 more cases on Friday, the largest daily increase since the start of the pandemic.
+Victoria recorded 428 more cases on Friday, the largest daily increase since the start of the pandemic, while three people died taking the national toll to 116.

+Acting Chief Medical Officer Paul Kelly said he was hopeful reimposed restrictions in Victoria would start to drive new cases down in coming weeks.

+“These are large numbers today, that is disturbing,” he told reporters in Canberra on Friday.

 A Victorian man and a woman aged in their 80s, and another man in his 70s, have died in the past 24 hours.